-The side stand is coupled with the safety start system; see the instructions in the "Stopping, parking" chapter.
+The side stand is coupled with the safety starting system.
+See the instructions in the "Stopping, parking" chapter.

 - Side stand folded out The vehicle can be supported on the side stand.
 The safety starting system is active. - Side stand folded in This position is mandatory when riding the motorcycle.
 The safety starting system is inactive.